 "For My yoke is easy and My burden is light."Matthew 11:30(NASB)

-This was the crossroad when Jesus knew Israel must be set aside for a season.
-This was the turning-point when He set His face as a flint towards Jerusalem and the cross.
-This was the watershed moment when the Lord Jesus started to prepare His disciples for the post-cross Church dispensation.
+This was the crossroads when Jesus knew Israel must be set aside for a season.
+This was the turning-point when He set His face as a flint towards Jerusalem and the Cross.
+This was the watershed moment when the Lord Jesus started to prepare His disciples for the post-Cross Church dispensation.

-Heavenly Father, thank You for Your word which guides me through life and directs me in the way I should go.
+Heavenly Father, thank You for Your Word which guides me through life and directs me in the way I should go.
 Thank You for sending the Lord Jesus to be the Good Shepherd of the sheep and my guiding Light in this darkened world.
-I pray that I may daily take up my cross and follow Him.
-Help me harness my heart and life to Jesus each day, for his yoke is easy and His burden is light and in Him there is rest for my soul.
-Thank You that I have not been left to bear my problems and pain of life alone.
-Use me, I pray, to point others who are distressed and burdened with sin to YOU, and keep me low at the cross and broken before You for His name sake, AMEN.
+Help me harness my heart and life to Jesus each day, for his yoke is easy, His burden is light, and in Him there is rest for my soul.
+Thank You that I have not been left to bear my problems and the pain of life alone.
+Use me, I pray, to point others who are distressed and burdened with sin to Jesus.
+In His name I pray, AMEN.